 - Login to your iHawk account (click the blue login button) using your HawkID and password.
 Go to "J-1 Scholar Services" and complete the e-form request "Add a New Dependent."
 Be prepared to answer biographical questions about your dependent and upload a copy of his/her passport.
 If you have more than one dependent you are seeking to add, please note you will need to complete a separate request for each individual.
 After submission of your request, an individual in ISSS will review your request and determine if there are any questions or further documentation needed.
 If there are no questions, your request will be approved and a new DS-2019 will be issued.

-Definition of “Dependents” – Please note that federal immigration law currently views dependents (those eligible J-2 status) as spouses and children only.
+Definition of “Dependents” – Please note that as of August 2013, federal law permits issuance of a dependent DS-2019 for same-sex spouses.
 Children must be under 21 and unmarried.
-“Spouse” is currently considered to be only those who can document a legal marriage between members of the opposite sex.
-Girlfriends/boyfriends, fiancées, same-sex partners (even if in a marriage legally recognized in other countries), or common-law (i.e. unmarried) living arrangements are currently not recognized by U.S. government agencies as being eligible for J-2 dependent status.
+Girlfriends/boyfriends, fiancées, or common-law (i.e. unmarried) living arrangements are currently not recognized by U.S. government agencies as being eligible for J-2 dependent status.
 If you fall into one of these situations, please consult an ISSS adviser.

 Many international scholars want their families to join them in the U.S. Before they arrive, we encourage you to think about their adjustment to living here and how your life will change after they join you.
 Listed below are some issues for you to think about, do some research on, and talk with your spouse and children about before they arrive.
 Planning for their arrival will make things easier for everyone.